Measuring Teacher Effectiveness

 Teaching is a complex activity that should be measured with multiple methods.
 Some examine teachers' practices directly, while others emphasize student outcomes.
 Each method has trade-offs, and no single method provides a complete picture of a teacher's effectiveness.

-In addition to helping students learn reading and math, we also trust teachers to teach students to think, reason, and work cooperatively with one another.
-Students' scores on achievement tests tell us something—but by no means everything—about how well teachers are meeting these expectations.
+Students' scores on achievement tests tell us something—but by no means everything—about how well teachers are meeting expectations.

 Student growth percentiles, or SGPs, provide a simple way of comparing the improvement of one teacher's students at the end of the year with the improvement of other students who started the year at the same level.

 As schools and districts move toward performance-based teacher evaluation as a way to improve teaching effectiveness and student outcomes, the principal's role in teacher evaluations is becoming even more important.